LiaoPan/msqms/docs/source/quickstart/cmd.rst

 .. code-block::

-    opmqc_quality_ref_list [OPTIONS]
+    msqms_quality_ref_list [OPTIONS]

 **Description:**

-This command is used to list all existing quality reference files in the `opmqc` library.
+This command is used to list all existing quality reference files in the `msqms` library.
 It will display the device name and the file path for each reference file.

 **Example:**